 These 5 ingredient chia seed crackers are so crispy and crunchy!
-They are easy to make low carb crackers that are naturally gluten-free and vegan, keto friendly and paleo.
+They are easy to make and naturally gluten-free.
 Wonderful with dips, alongside a cheese board and equally delicious all on their own.

 I adore a crispy snack, and this chia seed cracker recipe ticks all the boxes.
 It